truenas/middleware/docs/userguide/freenas_services.rst

 #.
 Import or create a certificate authority using the instructions in :ref:`CAs`.
 Then, import or create the certificate to use for encrypted connections
     using the instructions in :ref:`Certificates`.

 #.
 In :menuselection:`Services --> FTP`.
-Check the box "Enable TLS" and select the certificate in the "Certificate drop-down menu.
+Check the box "Enable TLS" and select the certificate in the "Certificate" drop-down menu.

 #.
 Specify secure FTP when accessing the FreeNAS® system.
 For example, in Filezilla input *ftps://IP_address* (for an implicit connection) or
     *ftpes://IP_address* (for an explicit connection) as the Host when connecting.
 The first time a user connects, they should be presented with the